ABOUT FORMULA 2

 Each race on the 14-round calendar supports the Formula 1 weekend, with a 45-minute Sprint Race on the Saturday and a 60-minute Feature Race on the Sunday.

 As a spec series, everyone uses the same Dallara chassis, Mecachrome engine and Pirelli tyres.
 It is therefore up to the individual teams to set the car up and execute a good race strategy, and the young drivers to show their talent.

 F2 is watched by over 32 million people in over 160 territories, with coverage on Sky Sports, FOX Sports, ESPN and Canal+ and Formula 1’s dedicated streaming service F1TV.

 The series has a strong social media following with a combined audience of over 1 million followers across Facebook, Twitter and Instagram.

 Drivers only get one 45-minute practice session on Friday morning before qualifying, which means you have to hit the ground running.
-The drivers which goes on to claim pole position receives four championship points.
+The drivers which goes on to claim pole position receives two championship points.

 Sunday’s Feature Race grid is set by the order from qualifying.
 The 60-minute race (approximately 170km) includes a mandatory pit stop for a tyre change with the top 10 scoring points.
 Bonus points are also available for setting the fastest lap in each race.